 That is changing.
 In the past year alone, professional (and consumer) awareness of the role that effectively sealed ducts play in overall sustainable buildings has grown significantly.
 This can be seen not only in the increased consumer demand for duct sealing services, but also in ever tightening building codes for allowable duct leakage, evolving programs from the EPA and others that now include the importance of duct sealing, and an increase in utility rebates being offered for duct sealing investments – all of which would not have been viable prior to the availability of aerosol-based duct sealing technology.

 PGB: How is achievement and growing interest in commercial green and sustainable practices among those around the world changing the way your business operates in 2017?

 NW: When we began operations six years ago, a majority of our energy was focused on education and awareness: elevating the importance of duct sealing for energy efficiency, and convincing HVAC professionals, engineers and others that duct sealing and ventilation remediation can now be an effective accomplished to achieve higher energy efficiency.
 Today, interest in green building, and awareness of the role that duct leakage plays in overall building performance, has shown a spotlight on aeroseal technology and created growing demand for its use in both existing and new construction projects.

-Topics: Architectural Firms, Building Owners and Managers, Construction Firms, Energy Saving Products, Engineering Firms, HVAC - Heating & Cooling & Ventilation, Indoor Air Quality (IAQ), Interiors, Sustainable Communities, Technology, Urban Planning and Design, Ventilation
+Topics: Architectural Firms, Building Owners and Managers, Construction Firms, Energy Saving Products, Engineering Firms, HVAC - Heating, Cooling, and Ventilation, Indoor Air Quality (IAQ), Interiors, Sustainable Communities, Technology, Urban Planning and Design, Ventilation